Best white wine selections for 2025

 White wines generally fall into three main body categories:

-• Light bodied: crisp, fresh, and delicate.
+• Light bodied: crisp, fresh and delicate in texture.

-• Medium bodied: well-balanced with moderate alcohol and acidity.
+• Medium bodied: well balanced with moderate alcohol and acidity.

 Body Type Top Producers Grape Varieties Structure & Flavor